Carmichael Numbers with Prime Numbers of Prime Factors

 \section{Introduction: Outline}

-In order to prove this theorem, we begin by following the methods commonly used to construct an infinitude of Carmichael numbers as were first laid out in \cite{AGP}.
-First, we find an $L$ such that $L$ has a large number of prime factors $q$ where $q-1$ is relatively smooth.
-Having done this, we then prove that there must exist a $k$ such that there are many primes $p=dk+1$ for various divisors $d|L$.
-We will choose from these primes $p$ to construct our Carmichael number.
+In order to prove Main Theorem 1, we begin by following the methods commonly used to construct an infinitude of Carmichael numbers as were first laid out in \cite{AGP}.
+First, we find an $L$ such that $L$ has a large number of prime factors $q$ where each $q-1$ is relatively smooth.
+Having done this, we then prove that there must exist a $k$ such that there are many primes $p=dk+1$ with $d|L$.
+From here, our goal will be to find a subset of these primes $p_1,\cdots, p_r$ such that the product $n=p_1\cdots p_r$ is 1 modulo $L$ (and obviously 1 modulo $k$); since we will then have $p-1|Lk|n-1$ for each prime $p|n$, this product is then Carmichael number.

-From here, then, the trick is simply to manipulate the combinatorics to ensure that the number of factors is correct for our purposes.
-To this end, for an abelian group $G$, let $n(G)$ be the smallest number such that any sequence of length $n(G)$ must contain a subsequence whose product is 1.
-We then recall that the following theorem appears in \cite{AGP}:
+Aiding us in this quest is a combinatorial result that appears in \cite{AGP}, although this result is simply an application of a theorem that appears in \cite{Me} and \cite{EK}.
+For an abelian group $G$, let $n(G)$ be the smallest number such that any sequence of length $n(G)$ must contain a subsequence whose product is the identity in $G$.
+Theorem 2.1 in \cite{AGP} then states the following:

-\begin{varthm0}[Alford, Granville, Pomerance 1994] Let $G$ be an abelian group, and let $r>t>n=n(G)$ be integers.
+\begin{theorem}[Alford, Granville, Pomerance 1994] Let $G$ be an abelian group, and let $r>t>n=n(G)$ be integers.